jonchang/tact/docs/tutorial.md

 This tutorial walks you through a complete TACT analysis using example data.
 By the end, you'll know how to use TACT to add missing species to an incomplete phylogeny.

-!!! note "What You'll Learn"
+!!! note "What you'll learn"
     - How to prepare your data for TACT
     - How to build a taxonomic tree from a CSV file
     - How to run TACT to add missing species